leondahl/RedVsBlue-Design1/README.md

 # RedVsBlue-Design1

 Bindings for different things:
-Left Thumbstick for moving around
+- Left Thumbstick for moving around
-Right Thumbstick for turning
+- Right Thumbstick for turning
-Y to activate special ability
+- R1/RB to activate special ability
-X to shoot cannonball
+- R2/RT to shoot cannonball